finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

 A document reference is a type of meta-data description that can associate information published in a separate document to model components.
-The Rosetta DSL allows to define those specific documents, who owns them and their content as direct model components, and to associate them to any other [data](#data-component) or [function](#function-component) components.
+The Rosetta DSL allows to define those specific documents, who owns them and their content as direct model components, and to associate them to any other model components such as data or functions.

-### Document Hierarchy
+### Hierarchy Syntax

 There are 3 syntax components to define the hierarchy of document references: